 - 392 Roman Catholicism: Declared official religion in Rome

-- 395 Collapse of the Roman Empire: Theodosius I died, the empire divided to east and west.
+- 395 Collapse of the Roman Empire: Theodosius I died, dividing it into east and western empires.

-- 431 Council of Ephesus: Roman Catholicism recognized as the “pentarchy” by the Council.
+- 431 Council of Ephesus: Roman Catholicism was recognized as the “pentarchy” by the Council.

-- 451 Council of Chalcedon: (The First Schism) Catholics (general term for the universal church) not divided until the division ignited during the Council.
-It was attended by 520 Bishops around the world to settle a unified doctrine.
-The Oriental Orthodox Catholic Church and Western Roman Catholic Church split.
+- 451 Council of Chalcedon: 520 Bishops around the world attended the council to settle a unified doctrine.
+However, the Oriental Orthodox Catholic Church and Western Roman Catholic Church split.
+Hence, the First Schism.

 - 553 Council of Constantinople II